-After the famous film ‘Indochine’ won the Oscar in 1993, Tam Coc was gaining its footing ever since after words spread that some scenes were shot here.
-Spanning across 350 hectares, Tam Coc’s appeal is not limited to rice paddies, but also the three caves whose literal translation of Tam Coc is referred to.
-So follow this Hanoi travel guide by driving 90 kilometers south of Hanoi and cast a look on the seemingly unending rows of rice fields against limestone outcrops.
+After the famous film ‘Indochine’ won the Oscar in 1993, Tam Coc was gaining in popularity since then as some movie scenes were filmed here.
+Spanning across 350 hectares, the territory of Tam Coc is not limited to rice paddies, but also the three caves which is the literal meaning of Tam Coc.
+So follow this Hanoi travel guide by driving 90 kilometers south of Hanoi and feast your eyes on the unending rows of rice fields against limestone outcrops.
 That is everything!

-4.Hanoi Travel Guide | Hoan Kiem Lake & Ngoc Son Temple
+4.Hoan Kiem Lake & Ngoc Son Temple | Hanoi Travel Guide

 Hanoi’s 1,000 years of history is best appreciated through its largest theater which speaks volumes of major historical events of Vietnam under the French colonial administration.
-Hanoi Opera House, as one of the places to visit in Hanoi, was modeled after Palais Garnier, one of Paris’s celebrated monuments.
+Hanoi Opera House, as one of the places to visit in Hanoi, was modeled after Palais Garnier, Paris’s celebrated opera house.
 Began construction in 1901 and finished in 1911, Hanoi Opera House was well decked out in European architectural style under the Renaissance period with crystal chandeliers, magnificent French murals on the ceiling and Italian-made marble floor.

 Tips: – Purchasing tickets to visit inside is required with VND 400.000/pax

 – Hanoi Opera House is open for tour every Monday and Friday from 10:30 – 12:00. hrs.